 The Executive Committee (EC) is the administrative arm of the IAB and serves the Chair primarily in an advisory capacity

-- IAB Vice Chair: Sady Selaimen da Costa, MD, PhD, Porto Alegre, Brazil
+- IAB Chair: Sady Selaimen da Costa, MD, PhD, Porto Alegre, Brazil

-- AAO-HNS/F Immediate Past President: Gregory W. Randolph, MD
+- AAO-HNS/F Immediate Past President: Gavin Setzen, MD

 - AAO-HNS/F Executive Vice President and CEO: James Denneny III, MD

 - AAO-HNSF Coordinator for International Affairs: Pablo Stolovitzky, MD

 The primary organ of the IAB is the General Assembly.
 Its membership is divided into two categories: